checarlos87/django-inventory-management/README.md

 The model also provides an abstract class CloudMember which is meant to be used to group hosts together in "clouds".
 An example subclass BaculaCloudMember (for keeping record of hosts in a Bacula infrastructure cloud) is provided.

 The rest of the classes are small and closely bound to the Equipment classes.
 The Netiface class deserves special explanation.
 It is a table for holding data about a host's public network interface.
 Since it is so closely bound to the Host table, Netiface would be thought of as a weak entity in a database ER diagram.
-The current model only uses one Netiface per host, but the way it is implemented allows for associating more than one Netiface relation with a single host.
+The current model only uses one Netiface per host, but the way it is implemented allows for easily modifying the model to associate more than one Netiface with a single host.

 Finally, the Service class is meant to keep services that hosts may run such as ssh, apache, nginx, django, etc.